fitzgen/bacon-rajan-cc/README.md

 ["Concurrent Cycle Collection in Reference Counted Systems"][paper] by David
 F. Bacon and V.T.
 Rajan.

-**Very much a work-in-progress!
-Currently only stop-the-world, not concurrent.**
+Currently only stop-the-world, not concurrent.

 ## Usage

 Add to `Cargo.toml`:

+Note this requires at least Rust 1.28 for the std::alloc api's.

 ```toml
 [dependencies]